Where to Start

 Animal Care Contact:

-Sherri Pineau, ACC Admin.
-Assistant
+ACC Administrative Assistant

 The University of Prince Edward Island is committed to incorporating health and safety practices governing all personnel working with biohazardous materials in research and teaching activities at UPEI and thereby protecting the safety of University faculty, staff, and students, the public at large, animals and the environment.
 The Biosafety Committee reviews, amends and/or develops policies and procedures, reviews research and teaching related applications for the use of biohazardous materials, and in conjunction with the UPEI Biosafety Officer ensures that laboratories are certified and containment procedures and equipment monitored.